jihao/generic-table/README.md

 ## generic-table-struts1-maven
 The maven powered version of *generic-table-struts1*, fine integrated with eclipse, you can choose **Run As -> Run on Server** to deploy in web container (for instance tomcat7)

+## generic-table-springmvc
+The springMVC version of *generic-table*, this is going to be the major version that I will keep work on improving.
+Also fine integrated with eclipse, you can choose **Run As -> Run on Server** to deploy in web container (for instance tomcat7)

+On going...